business-glossary/business-glossary/sas-commenting.md

 ********************************************************************************/
 ```

 The above would separate out a larger process containing multiple data or procedure steps.
-I think even add double lines and a section name/number for additional impact.
+You may add double lines and a section name/number for additional impact.

 ```
 /********************************************************************************